Christopher Keyser: Career

 In 1988, Keyser and Lippman moved to Los Angeles, California and were signed on to write teleplays for L.A.
 Law and Equal Justice.
 From 1991 to 1996, they also wrote for and produced the shows Sisters and Eddie Dodd.
+Keyser and Lippman became known as an established team in the TV business.

-They became known as an established team in the TV business.
-The two are best known for the Fox series Party of Five, a primetime family-oriented soap opera.
-The show featured the Salingers, a family suddenly orphaned when their parents are killed by a drunken man behind the wheel and the eldest son becomes the head of the family, while the eldest daughter wants to write professionally, the youngest daughter is a musical prodigy, and the family tries to stay together and keep the family restaurant business afloat.
-The show deals with issues involving relationships, romance, school, work, growing-up, and life and death.
-Both Keyser and Lippman are credited as the creators, executive producers, and writers of the series.
-The show lasted six seasons.
+He and Lippman are best known for being the creators, executive producers, and writers of the primetime family-oriented soap opera Party of Five, which aired for six seasons on Fox from 1994 to 2000.
+The show depicts the Salinger family's adolescent and young adult children working to stay afloat after their parents are killed by a drunk driver, maintaining the family restaurant and pursuing their own careers, with the eldest son serving as head of the family and eldest daughter pursuing professional writing career while the youngest daughter musical prodigy.

-In 1996, the show took home the Golden Globe Award for "Best Drama Series."
-Keyser (along with Lippman) received the Humanitas Prize for the episode "Thanksgiving", where the Salingers wound up confronting the mysterious drunk driver that was responsible for their parent's deaths.
-Neve Campbell (who got her breakout role on the show) has referred to the show as "the most realistic show on television."
-Eventually, ratings waned and the show came to an end.
+In 1996, the show won the Golden Globe Award for Best Drama Series.
+Keyser (along with Lippman) received the Humanitas Prize for the episode "Thanksgiving", in which the Salingers confront the mysterious drunk driver that was responsible for their parent's deaths.
+Actress Neve Campbell, who got her breakout role on the show, has referred to the show as "the most realistic show on television."

-The team of Keyser/Lippman has continued to develop TV programs such as Significant Others and Time of Your Life (a spin-off of Party of Five starring Love Hewitt's character Sarah leaving San Francisco in favor of New York and searching for the biological family she never even knew she had).
+Keyser and Lippman continued to develop TV programs including Significant Others (1998) and Time of Your Life (1999–2000), a spin-off of Party of Five starring Love Hewitt's character Sarah leaving San Francisco in favor of New York and searching for the biological family she never even knew she had.

 In October 2013, it was announced that Keyser and Sydney Sidner were writing the script for a reboot of Charmed, which was in development at CBS.
 Keyser and Sidner were also going to executive produce the reboot alongside CBS Television Studios and The Tannenbaum Company.
-However, in August 2014, it was revealed that CBS was not going ahead with the reboot, although the reboot finally came to fruition in 2018 on The CW with Jennie Snyder Urman, Jessica O'Toole and Amy Rardin replacing Keyser.
+However, in August 2014, it was revealed that CBS was not going ahead with the reboot, although the reboot finally came to fruition in 2018 on The CW with Jennie Snyder Urman, Jessica O'Toole, and Amy Rardin replacing Keyser.

-From 2011 through 2015, he was president of the Writers Guild of America, West.
+From 2011 through 2015, Kayser was president of the Writers Guild of America, West.

 Keyser was the creator, writer, and executive producer of the Netflix mystery drama, The Society, which premiered on May 10, 2019.
 The series received positive reviews; on July 9, 2019, it was renewed for a second season, which was set to be released in 2020.
 However, on August 21, 2020, Netflix reneged on the renewal deal and canceled the series, citing complications of the COVID-19 pandemic having led to cost increases and difficulty scheduling production.
-Keyser was the showrunner of HBO's acclaimed series Julia, starring Sarah Lancashire as the iconic chef.
+Keyser was the showrunner of the 2022 HBO series Julia starring Sarah Lancashire as chef Julia Child.